andrew-shyshenko/docs/docs/openvswitch.md

 1. Why do OVS bridges have state UNKNOWN in command 'ip a'?

-    Because OVS manages this, not Linux.
+    Because OVS manages this interfaces, not Linux.

 Links